Four Cases of Mira 2009 Cabernet Sauvignon Took A Plunge Into The Charleston Harbor.

 This led us to wonder: Can the ocean help us create a better wine?

 We aimed to find out.
-In late February, we placed 48 bottles of our 2009 Cabernet Sauvignon in custom-made, submersible cages for 3 months to gauge the effects on the chemistry of the wine, and use the natural temperature, pressure and motion of Charleston Harbor to assist in the aging process.
+In late February, we placed 48 bottles of our 2009 Cabernet Sauvignon in custom-made, submersible cages for 3 months to gauge the effects on the chemistry of the wine, and use the natural temperature, pressure and motion of Charleston Harbor to assist in the aging process – a process we coined at “Aquaoir”.

 We retrieved the submerged cages in late May, successfully completing Phase I of our ocean aging process.
 Click here to view a bottle.
 A taste test was conducted by our Winemaker Gustavo Gonzalez and Advanced Sommelier Patrick Emerson of Communion Wine Club.
 Click here to review their tasting notes.
-The wine has also been sent to California where it will undergo chemical analysis.
+The wine was also sent to California where it underwent chemical analysis.
+Click here to view.

 “Something magical has happened with Aquaoir” – Patrick Emerson